What is a thesis?

 Conversation

 Your thesis or dissertation will incorporate some ideas from other scholars whose work you researched.
 By reading critically and following your curiosity, you will develop your own ideas and claims, and these contributions are the core of your project.
 You will also acknowledge the work of scholars who came before you, and you must accurately and fairly attribute this work and define your place within the larger discussion.
-Make sure that you know how to quote, summarize, paraphraseintegrate, and cite secondary sources to avoid plagiarism and to show the depth and breadth of your knowledge.
+Make sure that you know how to quote, summarize, paraphraseintegrate, and cite sources to avoid plagiarism and to show the depth and breadth of your knowledge.

 Staying on track